Disentangled and Self-Explainable Node Representation Learning: Abstract

 \section{Abstract}

-Node representations, or embeddings, are low-dimensional vectors that capture node properties, typically learned through unsupervised structural similarity objectives or supervised tasks.
-While recent efforts have focused on explaining graph model decisions, the interpretability of \textit{unsupervised} node embeddings remains underexplored.
-To bridge this gap, we introduce \approach{} (\textbf{Di}sentangled and \textbf{Se}lf-Explainable \textbf{N}ode \textbf{E}mbedding), a framework that generates self-explainable embeddings in an unsupervised manner.
-Our method employs disentangled representation learning to produce dimension-wise interpretable embeddings, where each dimension is aligned with distinct topological structure of the graph.
-We formalize novel desiderata for disentangled and interpretable embeddings, which drive our new objective functions, optimizing simultaneously for both interpretability and disentanglement.
+Node embeddings are low-dimensional vectors that capture node properties, typically learned through unsupervised structural similarity objectives or supervised tasks.
+While recent efforts have focused on post-hoc explanations for graph models, intrinsic interpretability in \textit{unsupervised} node embeddings remains largely underexplored.
+To bridge this gap, we introduce \approach{} (\textbf{Di}sentangled and \textbf{Se}lf-Explainable \textbf{N}ode \textbf{E}mbedding), a framework that learns self-explainable node representations in an unsupervised fashion.
+By leveraging disentangled representation learning, \approach{} ensures that each embedding dimension corresponds to a distinct topological substructure of the graph, thus offering clear, dimension-wise interpretability.
+We introduce new objective functions grounded in principled desiderata, jointly optimizing for structural fidelity, disentanglement, and human interpretability.
 Additionally, we propose several new metrics to evaluate representation quality and human interpretability.
-Extensive experiments across multiple benchmark datasets demonstrate the effectiveness of our approach.
+Extensive experiments on multiple benchmark datasets demonstrate that \approach{} not only preserves the underlying graph structure but also provides transparent, human-understandable explanations for each embedding dimension.